richmahn/en_tn/1co/front/intro.md

 The following are the most significant textual issues in the 1 Corinthians:

 * "and in your spirit, which are God's."
 (6:20) Some older versions read in this way, although the best copies do not have this reading.
-* "I did this even though I was not under the law myself."
+* "I did this even though I myself was not under the law."
 (9:20) The ULB and UDB read in this way.
 However, some older versions leave this passage out.
 * "For the earth and everything in it belong to the Lord."
 (10:28) Some older versions have this passage, but the best copies do not have it.
 The ULB and UDB do not have it.
 * "and if I give my body to be burned."
 (13:3) Most versions, including the ULB and UDB, read in this way.
 However, some versions prefer, "and if I give my body so that I might boast."
 * "But if anyone does not recognize this, let him not be recognized."
 (14:38) Most versions read in this way.
 However, some older versions read, "But if anyone is ignorant of this, let him be ignorant."